 SATCOM datalink antenna located aft the dorsal air intake.
 As a UCAV, Sharp Sword

-is expected to carry at least two GPS/Beidou guided bombs or LGBs
+is expected to carry at least two 500kg GPS/Beidou guided bombs or LGBs

-separately inside two internal bomb bay.
+separately inside two internal bomb bays.
 Its wings appears foldable,

 suggesting it could be deployed on an aircraft carrier, like X-47B.
 Its

-length is around 10m and wingspan is around 14m.
+length is around 10m and wingspan is around 14m, combat radius >1,000km.
 The first prototype was

 built by the end of 2012.
 First high speed taxiing took place on